openstack/swift/doc/source/deployment_guide.rst

 log_facility        LOG_LOCAL0      Syslog log facility
-log_level           INFO            Logging level log_time            3600            Frequency of status logs in seconds. files_per_second    20              Maximum files audited per second.
-Should
+log_level           INFO            Logging level log_time            3600            Frequency of status logs in seconds. files_per_second    20              Maximum files audited per second per
-                                    be tuned according to individual system
+                                    auditor process.
+Should be tuned according
-                                    specs.
-0 is unlimited.
-bytes_per_second    10000000        Maximum bytes audited per second.
-Should
-                                    be tuned according to individual system
+                                    to individual system specs.
+0 is unlimited. bytes_per_second    10000000        Maximum bytes audited per second per auditor process.
+Should be tuned according
-                                    specs.
-0 is unlimited.
+                                    to individual system specs.
+0 is unlimited. concurrency         1               The number of parallel processes to use for checksum auditing.
 ==================  ==============  ==========================================

 ------------------------------